HAROLD DOUGHTY 1895–1975

 Age 5 living with father George 30 a railway platelayer, mother Sarah Ellen 34 and brothers Fred 14, a milk boy, Harold 5 and sister Edith 12.
 They lived on Bingham Road, Radcliffe on Trent

-Age 15 living with father George, mother Sarah Ellen and brother Harold 15 a gardener, and sister Gladys Ellen 6 at school.
-They lived at Gilmans Yard, Radcliffe on Trent in a 3 roomed house.
-He is employed as a gardener
+Age 15 a gardener living with father George, mother Sarah Ellen and brother Harold 15 a gardener, and sister Gladys Ellen 6 at school.
+They lived at Gilmans Yard, Radcliffe on Trent in a house with 3 rooms.

 Service Number: 127653

 Military Unit: 180th Siege Battery, Royal Garrison Artillery

 Theatre of War: served in Gibraltar from 29.11.16-3.3.18 then France and Flanders, date of entry 27.4.18.